Chart Color Schemes

 Central Highlands - West has shown very soft population growth performance across periods assessed by AreaSearch

-Central Highlands - West's population, as of November 2025, is approximately 7,788 people.
-This figure represents an increase of 172 individuals since the 2021 Census, which recorded a population of 7,616 people.
-The change is inferred from ABS estimated resident population data of 7,668 as of June 2024 and validated new addresses totalling 201 since the Census date.
-This results in a density ratio of 0.20 persons per square kilometer.
-Natural growth contributed approximately 60.3% of overall population gains during recent periods.
+As of February 2026, Central Highlands - West's population is approximately 7,699, reflecting a 1.1% increase from the 2021 Census figure of 7,616 people.
+This growth is inferred from an estimated resident population of 7,666 in June 2024 and an additional 206 validated new addresses since the Census date.
+The population density ratio is around 0.20 persons per square kilometer.
+Natural growth contributed approximately 60.3% to overall population gains recently.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population